 The GDPR applies to both B2B as well as B2C businesses.
 No company can use the soft opt-in and soft opt-out approach.

 Apart from that, you have to check the third-party data.
 The third-party solutions must adhere to the GDPR guidelines on processing as well as storage of data.
 The transfer of data outside Europe is only possible if you meet the adequate requirements and ensure privacy protection through 'Binding Corporate Rules.'

 The scope of GDPR expands to Profiling.
 You need to comply with the same.
 Otherwise, there will be a risk of a fine.

 You can appoint a data protection officer, if necessary.

 What is GDPR compliance?

 Consumers have the right to check and see any information stored about them with you.
 They can ask you to correct if there is any incorrect information.
 Also, they can revoke their saved data with you and further switch to some other service.
-The company needs to remove the data from all the sources in case the consumer decides to revoke the permission.
+The company needs to remove the data from all the sources if the consumer decides to revoke the permission.

 The organizations must notify the consumers within 72 hours if there is any data breach.

 The non-compliance to the GDPR results in some severe consequences, including a considerable amount of fines.
 It can range up to €20 million or 4% company's global revenue annually, whichever is higher.